ejmr/LNVL/docs/Instructions.md

 function of every instruction has a `scene` property representing the `LNVL.Scene` object containing the instruction.

-Every `LNVL.Instruction` object exists in the `LNVL.Instructions` table.
-The keys are the names of the instructions as strings.
+Every `LNVL.Instruction` object exists in the `Implementations` table, which is only accessible in the `src/instruction.lua` source file.
+The keys of that table are the names of the instructions as strings.
 The values are the objects themselves.

 Opcodes and Their Role